Quantum Frustration as a Protection Mechanism in Non-Topological Majorana Qubits: the qubit in a -junction

-The fact that the two Majoranas at the junction are always at zero energy is much more interesting.
-The standard Kitaev's argument does not hold in this case.
-The deep physical reason that $\zeta_{a,s}$ are insensitive to changes in the chemical potential is the fact that the superconducting order parameter must go to zero at the center of the junction.
-This node in the wave function pins the Majoranas at zero energy for as long as the superconducting gap in the two wire segments remain open.
-A nice physical picture is to imagine that the p-wave superconducting wire is the cross section of a two dimensional p-wave superconductor.
-In this analogy the $\pi$-junction corresponds to a vortex in the 2D superconductor and the two Majoranas are then pinned inside the vortice\citep{moore1991nonabelions}.
-This effect is not an artifact of the Kitaev like toy model, since it can be seem directly in a more realistic model of semiconducting wires\citep{baldo2023zerofrequency}.
+A useful heuristic is to view the p-wave superconducting wire as the cross section of a two dimensional p-wave superconductor.
+In this analogy the $\pi$-junction corresponds to a vortex in the 2D superconductor and the two Majoranas are then pinned inside the vortex~\citep{moore1991nonabelions}.
 Unlike their boundary counterparts, the Majorana states at the junction are bound to zero energy by the form of the wave function and are immune to the electromagnetic environment.

+In a physical semiconductor nanowire, various static perturbations can explicitly break this chiral symmetry.
+For instance, an external magnetic field that is not perfectly perpendicular to the spin-orbit vector will cause the localized modes to hybridize~\citep{lutchyn2010majorana}.
+Similarly, a geometric misalignment of the spin-orbit vectors at the junction acts as another symmetry-breaking perturbation~\citep{klinovaja2015fermionic}.
+As a result of these physical imperfections, the zero-energy crossing is shifted away from a phase difference of exactly $\pi$.
+When detuned from this exact crossing, the hybridized modes form a finite-energy Fermionic Bound State (FBS) localized at the junction~\citep{klinovaja2015fermionic}.

+However, from an experimental standpoint, this shift merely alters the location of the zero-energy states within the experimental parameter space.
+The direction of the magnetic field and the physical phase difference between the superconductors are tunable parameters.
+By actively tuning this parameter space to locate the shifted zero-energy crossing~\citep{lutchyn2010majorana}, the experimentalist effectively realizes the Kitaev chain in the $\pi$-phase, thereby establishing the zero-energy states protected by the aforementioned symmetries.
+Later in the manuscript, I will discuss how fluctuations around the tuning point change these results.